SAKryukov/storage-free-pass/doc/article.md

 Everything else in the code is pretty much trivial.

-???

-### Error Handling

-???

 ## Advanced Usage

 In fact, the [Live Demo](https://sakryukov.github.io/storage-free-pass/code/user-demo) code samples already show the advanced syntax of the use of the product.
-Even though it doesn't enable any advanced features, it can be used as a template for the advanced syntax.
+Even though it doesn't enable any advanced features, it can be used as a template for advanced syntax.

 ### Custom Cryptosystem